 Chinos are great because they boost the appeal of casual looks, but they are still quite laid-back.
 The usual materials of chinos also make them quite adaptable for the workplace.
-You will want chinos in all the classic colours for maximum versatility.
-Black, navy, khaki and beige are recommended.
-These colours are super adaptable and will also be great investments even for your personal wardrobe choices.
+You will want chinos in all the classic colors for maximum versatility.
+Black, navy, khaki, and beige are recommended.
+These colors are super adaptable and will also be great investments even for your personal wardrobe choices.
 They also register quite professional for the office, so you won’t feel totally underdressed.
 You can dress them up and also dress them down.
 Also, make sure your chinos are a slimmer fit and aren’t too long or too short.
-Once you find a style or brand that works well for you, invest in several pairs and colours so you can ensure all your looks are consistently polished and fit appropriately.
+Once you find a style or brand that works well for you, invest in several pairs and colors so you can ensure all your looks are consistently polished and fit appropriately.

 Business Casual Shoes